Go With the Flow – Elopement Dress Ideas for Movement

 Rue de Seine

 Known for their boho elopement dress styles, Rue de Seine has a knack for producing stunning gowns that photograph well.
-In particular is the Nahla gown, which flows beautifully but features softly colored flowers, an attractive bodice, and off-the-shoulder neckline.
+In particular is the Rider gown, which flows beautifully but features softly colored flowers, an attractive bodice, and a higher neckline.
 It’s genuinely a bride’ s—and photographer’ s—dream.

 Other fabulous styles by Rue de Seine include the Sedona Gown with a tulle and lace skirt or the Wild Harlow, which features long, bell sleeves and a wrap dress.
 The uniqueness of their entire collection is astounding and worth a peek.

-When an art student and fashion designer gets a hold of fabric, she—as in Daci herself—can work wonders.
+When an art student and fashion designer gets a hold of fabric, she—as in Daci (pronounced dah-chee, short for Daciana) herself—can work wonders.
 Each gown is designed and handmade in Boise, Idaho, and the results are stunning!